 2. Look at the Important Part

-Usually critic will be long, explain thing that lack in your photography, and what their advice to improve it.
+Usually, critics will be long, explain things that lack in your photography, and what their advice is to improve it.
 That’s is the center of critics.
 Just focus on that.

 3. Try to Understand the critics

 If you find the center of the critic, then try to understand it.
 Try to learn it.
-If you don’t understand how, just reply the comment and ask.
+If you don’t understand how just reply to the comment and ask.
 Nothing wrong with don’t understand something and nothing wrong with asking.

 4. Don’t Be Stubborn

-Sometime you probably think those critics make no sense.
+Sometimes you probably think those critics make no sense.
 Even more that you refuse their opinion and think that they are wrong.
 Especially when it is a negative comment.
-It is hurtful and sometime hard to accept.
+It is hurtful and sometimes hard to accept.
 But you should accept it and try to learn from it.
 Don’t be so stubborn.

 5. Let Them Know if They Misunderstand

-Sometime someone give a critics about something you did on purpose.
+Sometimes someone gives critics about something you did on purpose.

 For example, “your photo is too dark.”
 That’s is a usual comment that I get.